Criminal Lawyer, Toronto, Ontario

 On an Over 80 charge, the Crown must prove your BAC was over the legal limit at the time of driving.
 But because police do the breath instrument test only afterward, the Criminal Code presumes the result - the lower of the two readings obtained from the breath samples - reflects your BAC at the time you are stopped.

 The presumption applies only if the tests are started within two hours.
 If the first test is carried out more than two hours after the time of driving (or care or control), the Crown will need a toxicologist to calculate your BAC at that time.
-If the Crown fails to bring one or a report from one to your trial, the Over 80 charge cannot be proven.
+If the Crown fails to produce evidence from a toxicologist at your trial, the Over 80 charge cannot be proven.

 If the breath instrument readings are slightly over 80 and you guzzled a drink just before being stopped, you may have a "last drink" defence.
 As it takes time for alcohol to enter the bloodstream, a toxicologist may be able to testify you were under 80 at the time of the stop because the alcohol had not yet been fully absorbed.
 The last drink defence is very effective because you do not have to question the reliability of the breath instrument results.
 However, your evidence must also show that the breath instrument results accurately reflect your BAC at the time of the tests.